Home Office signs BT to new £2bn ESN deal as 2029 target set for ‘full transition’

 ‘Fully transitioned’

-The timescales in question look set no more than five years, as the notice says that governments “requires users to be fully transitioned to ESN, including a c.
+The timescales in question look set to last no more than five years, as the notice says that governments “requires users to be fully transitioned to ESN, including a c.
 2-year transition period, by 2029”.

 The Home Office has this year been working on revising the business case for ESN, including providing an updated formal estimate of the programme’s cost and timeline – the most recent version of which promised a completion of delivery by the end of 2026.